Let me preface this post with a warning: These tasty little buggers are highly addictive.

 I would highly recommend making the candied cranberries the night before you plan on making the cupcakes since they need to chill in the fridge for 8 to 12 hours.

 Also, if you need to stay away from eggs as well, I recommend making one flax egg at a time.
 I haven’t had good luck doubling up on the amounts in one bowl when needing multiple flax eggs.
 Rather, I found that making one flax egg per prep bowl works best.
+Or you could simply use Bob’s Gluten Free Egg Replacer to make things easier.

 One last thing I recommend is something that will make your life much easier when it’s time to add the cranberry filling to the insides of the cupcakes.
 I used this apple corer to scoop the insides out of each cupcake, making perfect little wells for the cranberry filling.
 I learned about this tip from watching this DC Cupcakes video.
 Genius!